nfsi-canada/OrientPy/docs/scripts.rst

                             No Output; (1) Output Event Analysis counter; (2) Counter and results.
 Default 2
       --load-location LOADLOC
                             Specify Load destination.
-Default is DLOPY_RESULTS
-                            (and sub-directories based on Station Name).
+[Default is DL_RESULTS (and sub-directories based on Station Name)]
+      --plot                Plot results at end [Default False] --save                Set this option if you wish to save the figure.
+                            [Default does not save figure]
+      --format FMT          Specify format of figure.
+Can be any one of the validmatplotlib formats: 'png', 'jpg', 'eps', 'pdf'.
+                            [Default 'png']
-      --plot                Plot results at end (Default False) --cc CC               Cross-correlation threshold for final estimate.
+      --cc CC               Cross-correlation threshold for final estimate.
                             [Default 0.8]